Dear Gentle Readers,

 Set-up for the excerpt below:

 Not-so-mild-mannered senior citizen Skye McKenna is the manager at a local insurance agent's office.
 She and co-worker, Rita, go out to dinner.

 Location: Sterling, Ohio

 “Run!” said Rita, fear catching in her voice.

 “Are you kidding me?” replied Skye.
-“I’m too damn old to run!
-Want me to have a heart attack?
-Fall and break a hip?
-If some slimy son of a bitch wants a piece of me that bad, let him come!
+“I’m too damn old to run.
+Do you want me to have a heart attack?
+Or fall and break a hip?
+If some slimy son of a bitch wants a piece of me that bad, then let him come!
 He’ll be damn sorry.”